-Manual Refe erence Summary of Change 1.6 WHEAP - Application Process Allowing the Certification Page to be used for 5 years starting with Program Year 2021 before obtaining a new Certification Page.
+Manual Ref erence Summary of Change 1.6 WHEAP - Application Process Allowing the Certification Page to be used for 5 years starting with Program Year 2021 before obtaining a new Certification Page.
 Worker signature has been removed.
+Removed duplicated application received.
 2.2.2 Residence Added - A person must apply for energy assistance where they are residing in Wisconsin.
 2.2.6.3 Medical Attendants or Caregivers for Individuals with a Disability Added - Clarification regarding income ignored.
 Also added to the Income Ignored Types/table.
 2.3.5.1 Self-Employment Income Updated policy of what documentation to use when counting self-employment.
 (Federal 1040 and SCH 1) Added - Questions to ask customers when customers are self-employed and if needed other corresponding schedules.
 Removed Partnership income.
+2.3.2 Counting Income If household is over-income using wages and W-2 agencies shall contact Help Desk for further guidance.
+2.3.5.4 Document Upload Added - verify all document uploads are successful and can be viewed.
+2.6 Ignored Income Types Added - Clarification regarding medical aide.
+3.1.4 Multiple Applications Added - Clarification when duplicate applications shall be entered and uploaded.
 3.2.3 Home Energy Plus Recertification Application Form Updated Short form to Recertification Form.
 3.2.6 Abbreviated Application Policy has been removed.
 3.4.16 Field #10 Ownership Type: Own or Rent Added - Clarification on heat included in rent or separate payment to landlord and to include in HE+ System Notes.
+3.4.19 Field #13 is Government Assisted Housing Added - Clarification on Government assisted housing.

+Manual Ref erence Summary of Change 3.4.28.7 Annual Fuel Cost Added - Clarification on what to enter into HE+ System for annual cost greater than \$7,000.
 Chapter 4 Crisis Assistance Renamed Emergency and Prevention Crisis to Crisis Assistance.
 Rearranged Chapter 4.
-4.1 Introduction • Updated the minimum payment amount to \$100.
-4.2.1.2 Crisis Assistance Amount Updated pre-approved range for LIHEAP \$100 to \$800 Updated pre-approved range for Public Benefits \$100 to \$400 Table 4.1 Crisis Code Quick Reference Removed Crisis Code Quick Reference chart.
+4.1 Introduction Updated the minimum payment amount to \$100.
+Shall not automatically issue max crisis amount.
+Added - Crisis shall not exceed 2 crisis payments per program year without Help Desk approval.
+4.2.1.2 Crisis Assistance Amount Updated pre-approved range for LIHEAP \$100 to \$800 Updated pre-approved range for Public Benefits \$100 to \$400 4.2.2 Crisis Eligibility Agencies may not utilize funds from Utility Allowance to pay the \$25 contribution.
+Table 4.1 Crisis Code Quick Reference Removed Crisis Code Quick Reference chart.
 5.1 Quality Assurance Updated - Program Services Quality Assurance from FQA to PSQA 5.3 Desktop Monitoring (DTM) Agency Responsibilities Added - Ensure that all individuals whose attendance has been requested by the Division staff are present.
 5.4 General Quality Assurance (GQA) Agency Responsibilities Added - Clarified details on general/crisis cases to be reviewed.

-Manual Refe rence Summary of Change 5.5 Program Services Quality Assurance (PSQA) Agency Responsibilities Added - Clarified details on Program Services cases to be reviewed.
+5.5 Program Services Quality Assurance (PSQA) Agency Responsibilities Added - Clarified details on Program Services cases to be reviewed.
 6.3.1 Cancel Benefit (Cancel and Refund) The Division will work directly with each agency when a cancel/refund is needed.
 Updated - Cancel/Refund threshold to \$100.
+6.3.6.2 Errors may Affect the Eligibility/Benefit(s) Added - WHEAP agencies may be responsible for repayments.
+7.6.3 When a Single Party Check is Returned by the Post Office Updated - Local agencies will no longer receive Single Party Checks they will be sent back to the Division.
+Updated - Agencies process has been updated which includes a 30 day turn around.
 8.2.1 General Updated - Home Energy Plus Training & Technical Assistance (HE+ TTA) access be provided to all staff.
 Updated - Require Basic Intake 1.0 and Intake 2.0 online training for all staff members with less than one year of experience.
-8.3.1 Payment for Contract Services Contracts will no longer be on a five-year cycle and will be renewed annually.
-Updated date to April 1 for relinquishing WHEAP- related activities.
-Appendix E PY24 Income guidelines have been updated.